php-ru/symfony-docs-ru/components/yaml.rst

 Dumping Multi-line Literal Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In YAML multiple lines can be represented as literal blocks, by default the
+In YAML, multiple lines can be represented as literal blocks.
+By default, the
 dumper will encode multiple lines as an inline string::

     $string = ["string" => "Multiple\nLine\nString"];